 - Over a five-year period, the mean rating of "knowledge base" that internship directors will give program graduates will meet or exceed "good" on surveys.

-- Over a five-year period, 75% of program graduates who respond to a survey will indicate agree or agree strongly regarding how well the curriculum prepared them for supervised practice, DTR, or graduate education.
+- Over a five-year period, 75% of program graduates who respond to a survey will indicate agree or agree strongly regarding how well the curriculum prepared them for supervised practice, nutrition and dietetics technician registered (NDTR), or graduate education.

 Program Goal 2

-The DPND program faculty will promote and support timely and appropriate program completion and graduation.
+The DPD program faculty will promote and support timely and appropriate program completion and graduation.

 Program Objectives for Goal 2: